natekim27/JIE-2332-iParametrics/README.md

     - Ratio of Total Revenues to Total Expenses (30%)
     - Number of Federally Declared Major Disaster Declarations: 2003 to Present (30%)
 - Add default values instead of NaN in the database
+### Known Issues
+- Visualize Data takes 10 seconds (has a timeout of 1000) to load all the images.

 ## Version 0.4.0
 ### New Features